PhotonVision/photonvision-docs/source/docs/getting-started/installation/updating.rst

 Installing Pre-Release Versions
 -------------------------------

+.. warning:: If testing a pre-release version of PhotonVision with a robot, PhotonLib must be updated to match the version downloaded!
+If not, packet schema definitions may not match and unexpected things will occur.

 Github Actions builds pre-release version of PhotonVision automatically on PRs and on each commit merged to master.
 To test a particular commit to master, navigate to the `PhotonVision commit list <https://github.com/PhotonVision/photonvision/commits/master/>`_ and click on the check mark (below).
 Scroll to "Build / Build fat JAR - PLATFORM", click details, and then summary.
 From here, JAR and image files can be downloaded to be flashed or uploaded using "Offline Update".

 .. image:: gh_actions_1.png